-- Local listing16 - Foreign listing in the same geographical region17
+- Local listing - Foreign listing in the same geographical region - Foreign listing in a different geographical region.

-16 If the security has two or more local listings, then the listing with the highest 3-month ATVR would be used.
+&lt;sup>16 If the security has two or more local listings, then the listing with the highest 3-month ATVR would be used.

-17 MSCI classifies markets into three main geographical regions: EMEA, Asia Pacific and Americas.
+&lt;sup>17 MSCI classifies markets into three main geographical regions: EMEA, Asia Pacific and Americas.
 If the security has two or more foreign listings in the same geographical region, then the listing with the highest 3-month ATVR would be used.